Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/input/reference/annotation/
     NC_000915.1.embl  NC_000915.1.gbk  NC_000915.gff

-If the fasta files and annotation files which are retrieved from NCBI is exactly the strain what you want, you can add ``-t`` for putting the files to ``ANNOgesic/output/target``.
+If the fasta files and annotation files from NCBI is exactly what you want, you can add ``-t`` for putting the files to ``ANNOgesic/output/target``.
 Then you can skip running ``get_target_fasta`` and ``annotation_transfer``.

 In fact, these fasta and gff files are exactly what we want to use for the test case.
-But, in order to testing ``get_target_fasta`` and ``annotation_transfer``, we used them as reference first.
+But, in order to testing ``get_target_fasta`` and ``annotation_transfer``, we used them as references first.
-After that, we will reorganize the data again.
+After testing these subcommands, we will reorganize the data again.

 Putting wig, bam files and reads to proper location
 ------------------
-For the test case, you can download files from
+For the test case, we can download reads from
 `here <http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67564>`_.

 ::